Context

 Reflection

-Three months is a tight timeline for a project with this much organizational complexity.
-Given more time, I would have pushed for a second research round after the first prototype was in sales reps' hands, and invested more in the prospect-to-client onboarding flow, which research identified as the highest-friction moment but fell just outside the project scope.
+Three months was a real constraint for a project with this much organizational complexity.
+Given more time, I would have pushed for a second research round after the first prototype was in sales reps' hands.